How to look for records of... Gay, lesbian and bisexual history

 1. Why use this guide?

-This is a guide which will help you find records relating to gay, lesbian and bisexual history.
+This is a guide which will help you find records relating to gay, lesbian, bisexual and transgender history.

 Researching this subject can be time consuming and difficult, as this area of study is still in its infancy and many sources are not immediately obvious.

 This guide suggests potentially useful documents and search terms, but is not exhaustive.
 If you come across other useful sources during the course of your research, we would be keen to hear about them.
 Please feel free to email us.